dogmatiq/dogma/docs/adr/0011-message-timing-information.md

 itself.
 Put another way, every event occurs at some time regardless of whether the domain is time-based.

-Furthermore, the time at which event occurs may be relevant to some ancillary domain logic that is *triggered* by the event, even if the aggregate that *produced* the event has no time-based logic.
+Furthermore, the time at which the event occurs may be relevant to some ancillary domain logic that is *triggered* by the event, even if the aggregate that *produced* the event has no time-based logic.

 The inclusion of the "occurred time" as a fundamental property of the event is supported by [Implementing Domain Driven